- Target Muscle Group

 - Equipment RequiredDumbbell

-The dumbbell lateral raise is a good exercise for building width in your upper body which gives you the "V" shape.
-Grab a set of dumbbells and stand straight up with the dumbbells at your sides.
+The dumbbell lateral raise is a shoulder exercise used to strengthen the muscles of the shoulder.
+It's a good exercise for building width in your upper body which gives you the "V" shape.

 - Select the desired weight from the rack, then take a few steps back into an open area.

 - Take a deep breath and raise the dumbbells to shoulder height using a neutral grip (palms facing in) while keeping the elbows slightly bent.